Green-Software-Foundation/if/docs/Model Pipeline.md

 - `pipeline` defines the models we apply and the order in which we use them.
 - `config` in this part of the graph is config for each model in the pipeline (if any is required).
 Since we have multiple models, we need to define each config independently.
-- `observations` are the source observations, the values we are pumping into the start of this pipeline.
+- `inputs` are the source inputs, the values we are pumping into the start of this pipeline.

 ## Example